Speech And Language Development Activities For Children With Down Syndrome

 First Step: Recognise The Gap

-For instance she couldn’t say ‘K’ and ‘G’ and would instead say ‘t’ or ‘d’ interchangeably for both.
+For instance, she couldn’t say ‘K’ and ‘G’ and would instead say ‘t’ or ‘d’ interchangeably for both.
 She’d say ‘tar’ for car or ‘doal’ for goal.
-Similarly there were other letters which she would only get if spoken in isolation but at other times, while using them in a sentence. she wouldn’t say them right.
+Similarly, there were other letters that she would only get if spoken in isolation but at other times, while using them in a sentence. she wouldn’t say them right.
 I did the same exercise with simple blends and words too and made a full list of her problem words.

-In hindi varnmala, each row corresponds one kind of tongue movement and if you can say one letter from one row, you can easily say the other letters from the same row, however, the opposite of it is also true, if the child hasn’t got the tongue movement for first letter in any row, the rest of the letters become very difficult to master.
+In Hindi varnmala, each row corresponds to one kind of tongue movement and if you can say one letter from one row, you can easily say the other letters from the same row, however, the opposite of it is also true if the child hasn’t got the tongue movement for the first letter in any row, the rest of the letters become very difficult to master.
 Seeing Aarshia’s pattern, I realised, she couldn’t say the first letter of first row, which is why all the other letters in that row were difficult for her.

 The Plan Of Action